wilsonmar/wilsonmar.github.io/_posts/2018-10-02-contribute.md

    Please send a [GitHub Pull Request to opengovernment](https://github.com/opengovernment/opengovernment/pull/new/master) with a clear list of what you've done (read more about [pull requests](http://help.github.com/pull-requests/)).
 When you send a pull request, we will love you forever if you include test code.
 We can always use more test coverage.
 Please follow our coding conventions (below) and make sure all of your commits are atomic (one feature per commit).

    Always write a clear log message for your commits.
-One-line messages are fine for small changes, but bigger changes should look like this:
+One-line messages are fine for small changes, but bigger changes should contain a paragraph describing what changed and its impact:

-    $ git commit -m "A brief summary of the commit
+   <pre>git commit -m "A brief summary of the commit"</pre>
-    >
-    > A paragraph describing what changed and its impact."

 5. Change the test suite and make sure it runs to success.